 By gathering data from your competitors, market conditions, past sales, internal costing, customer behavior, and many other sources, you can discover:

-- What pricing and discounts are most likely to lead to sales and conversions
+- What pricing and discounts are most likely to result in sales and lead conversions

 - How you can apply dynamic changes in pricing to improve overall revenue and profitability